soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Solution</strong></td>
-      <td>I added a Backend-for-Frontend (BFF) layer in front of the new microservices.
+      <td>To solve this, I added a Backend-for-Frontend (BFF) layer in front of the new microservices.
 This let us gradually switch traffic from the monolith to each new service.
 We achieved a smooth and controlled migration.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>